epfl-si/jahiap/README.md

 pip install -r requirements/base.txt

-## the 30-seconds tutorial (for dcsl)
+## The 30-seconds tutorial (for dcsl)

 ```
 $ cd jahiap
 $ make all
-...
 ```

-You now can access the content on [http://localhost:9090](http://localhost:9090).
+You now can access the content at [http://localhost:9090](http://localhost:9090).

 Again ?

 ```
 $ make stop all
-...
 ```

-For another website, e.g master ?
+For another website, e.g master?

 ```
 $ make all port=9091 site_name=master zip_file=exports/master_export_2017-05-29-10-53.zip
 ```
-This one will be available on [http://localhost:9091](http://localhost:9091).
+This one will be available at [http://localhost:9091](http://localhost:9091).

 ## More details on usage

 The `make` command does a few things for you :

-* unzip an Jahia file
+* unzip a Jahia file
 * parse it
 * export its content
 * run a nginx docker image to serve the exported content

-The details command will look like this
+The detailed commands look like this :

 ```
 python jahiap.py -o build unzip exports/dcsl_export_2017-05-30-09-44.zip